getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 will use the `user/sites` directory as the base "user" path instead of the `user` directory.

-If you choose sub-directories or path based URLs for subsites, then the only thing you need is to create a directory for each subsite in the `user/sites` directory containing at least the required folders `config`, `pages`, `plugins` and `themes`.
+If you choose sub-directories or path based URLs for subsites, then the only thing you need is to create a directory for each subsite in the `user/sites` directory containing at least the required folders `config`, `pages`, `plugins`, and `themes`.

 If you choose sub-domains for structuring your website network, then you will have to configure (wildcard) sub-domains on your server in addition to the setup of your subsites in your `user/sites` directory.